usnistgov/NetSimulyzer-ns3-module/doc/source/nodes.rst

 Configurable Colors
 ^^^^^^^^^^^^^^^^^^^
 Certain models provided with the application allow their colors to be set by the loaded scenario.
+Colors may be changed both before and during the simulation, the latter of which will occur during playback at the time the color was changed, much like a move event.

 An example of configurable colors follows using the "Land Drone" model distributed with the application and displayed with the following code:

 .. code-block:: C++